 Robusta beans have higher caffeine and less sugar content, giving it a more potent and harsher flavor.

 Thus, they add a small percentage of these beans to Arabica beans to enhance the espresso blend.

 It may sometimes get confusing if you see different labels between coffee beans and espresso beans.

-In reality, espresso does not use different or unique beans, but they vary in their brewing method.
+In reality, espresso does not use different beans, but they vary in their brewing method.

 Seeing the espresso label on a coffee bag is just the manufacturer’s recommendation on how to bring out the maximum flavor of the coffee beans.